green-solver/green-solver/green/README.txt

 Notes:

-(1) To run unit tests, update test/za.ac.sun.cs.green.EntireSuite.java
+(1) The first step is to update "build.properties" with your local
-    to point to your z3 and latte executables.
-Otherwise, those tests are skipped.
+    settings.
+You do not need to set z3 and latte, but in that case some unit tests won't run.